Xian (Taoism): Shenxian zhuan

 The is a hagiography of xian.
 Although it was traditionally attributed to Ge Hong (283–343 CE), Komjathy says, "The received versions of the text contain some 100-odd hagiographies, most of which date from 6th–8th centuries at the earliest."

 According to the Shenxian zhuan, there are four schools of immortality:

 Breath control and meditation.
 Practitioners of this school were believed to be able to:

 "...blow on water and it will flow against its own current for several paces; blow on fire, and it will be extinguished; blow at tigers or wolves, and they will crouch down and not be able to move; blow at serpents, and they will coil up and be unable to flee.
 If someone is wounded by a weapon, blow on the wound, and the bleeding will stop.
 If you hear of someone who has suffered a poisonous insect bite, even if you are not in his presence, you can, from a distance, blow and say in incantation over your own hand (males on the left hand, females on the right), and the person will at once be healed even if more than a hundred li away.
 And if you yourself are struck by a sudden illness, you have merely to swallow pneumas in three series of nine, and you will immediately recover.

 But the most essential thing [among such arts] is fetal breathing.
 Those who obtain [the technique of] fetal breathing become able to breathe without using their nose or mouth, as if in the womb, and this is the culmination of the way [of pneumatic cultivation]."

-The ingestion of herbal compounds and abstention from the Sān Shī Fàn (三尸饭; "Three-Corpses food"), which included meats (raw fish, pork, dog), leeks, scallions and grains.
+The ingestion of herbal compounds and abstention from the Sān Shī Fàn, which included meats (raw fish, pork, dog), leeks, scallions and grains.

 "During the reign of Emperor Cheng of the Han, hunters in the Zhongnan Mountains saw a person who wore no clothes, his body covered with black hair.
 Upon seeing this person, the hunters wanted to pursue and capture him, but the person leapt over gullies and valleys as if in flight, and so could not be overtaken.
 [But after being surrounded and captured, it was discovered this person was a 200 plus year old woman, who had once been a concubine of Qin Emperor Ziying.
 When he had surrendered to the 'invaders of the east', she fled into the mountains where she learned to subside on 'the resin and nuts of pines' from an old man.
 Afterwards, this diet 'enabled [her] to feel neither hunger nor thirst; in winter [she] was not cold, in summer [she] was not hot.']

 The hunters took the woman back in.
 They offered her grain to eat.
 When she first smelled the stink of grain, she vomited, and only after several days could she tolerate it.
 After little more than two years of this [diet], her body hair fell out; she turned old and died.
 Had she not been caught by men, she would have become a transcendent."